lucijahajdu/lucia-trattoria/README.md

       * Code Institutes Slack workspace used for help during my project.

   * Figma
-      * Used to create the wire frames during the development process.
+      * Used to create the wire-frames during the development process.

 ## Testing ##